Gorillas in Rwanda & Uganda

 Best Time to Visit: The dry seasons from June to September and December to February are the best times to visit, as the trails are easier to navigate.

-Permit Information: A gorilla trekking permit costs approximately $1,500 per person and should be booked in advance due to limited availability.
+Permit Information: A gorilla trekking permit costs $1,500 per person.

 Uganda: Bwindi Impenetrable National Park

-Location: Located in southwestern Uganda, Bwindi is renowned for its dense forests and biodiversity.
+Location: Located in southwestern Uganda, Bwindi National Park

 Gorilla Trekking: This UNESCO World Heritage Site is home to nearly half of the world’s mountain gorillas.
 Popular groups include the Mubare, Habinyanja, and Rushegura families.